h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ## Obfuscated Attributes

-As (D)TLS is used for this specification, there is no need to hide the contents of an attribute on a hop-by-hop basis.
+As RADIUS over TLS is used for this specification, there is no need to hide the contents of an attribute on a hop-by-hop basis.
 The TLS transport ensures that all attribute contents are hidden from any observer.

 Attributes defined as being obfuscated via MD5 no longer have the obfuscation step applied when RADIUS/1.1 is used.
 Instead, those attributes are simply encoded as their values, as with any other attribute.
 Their encoding method MUST follow the encoding for the underlying data type, with any encryption / obfuscation step omitted.

-There are often concerns where RADIUS is used, that passwords are sent "in the clear" across the network.
-This allegation was never true for RADIUS, which obfuscated passwords on the wire.
-This allegation is definitely untrue when (D)TLS transport is used.
-While passwords are encoded in packets as strings, the entire RADIUS exchange including packets, attributes (and thus passwords) are protected by TLS.
-For the unsure reader this protocol is the same TLS which protects passwords used for web logins, e-mail reception and sending, etc.  As a result, any claims that passwords are sent "in the clear" are categorically false.

 There are risks from sending passwords over the network, even when they are protected by TLS.
 One such risk comes from the common practice of multi-hop RADIUS routing.
 As all security in RADIUS is on a hop-by-hop basis, every proxy which receives a RADIUS packet can see (and modify) all of the information in the packet.
 Sites wishing to avoid proxies SHOULD use dynamic peer discovery {{RFC7585}}, which permits clients to make connections directly to authoritative servers for a realm.

 There are others ways to mitigate these risks.
-One is by ensuring that the RADIUS over TLS session parameters are verified before sending the password, usually via a method such as verifying a server certificate.
-That is, user passwords should only be sent to verified and trusted parties.
-If the TLS session parameters are not verified, then it is trivial to convince the RADIUS client to send passwords to anyone.
+The simplest is to follow the requirements of {{RFC6614, Section 2.4}} item (3) and {{RFC7360, Section 10.4}}, which mandates that RADIUS over TLS implementations validate the peer before sending any RADIUS traffic.

 Another way to mitigate these risks is for the system being authenticated to use an authentication protocol which never sends passwords (e.g. EAP-pwd {{?RFC5931}}), or which sends passwords protected by a TLS tunnel (e.g. EAP-TTLS {{?RFC5281}}).
 The processes to choose and configuring an authentication protocol are strongly site-dependent, so further discussion of these issues are outside of the scope of this document.
 The goal here is to ensure that the reader has enough information to make an informed decision.